Partial Chargebacks

 Why might a consumer opt to file a partial chargeback, though?
 Here are some possible scenarios to illustrate:

-• The cardholder received or used a portion of the services or merchandise.
-They paid upfront for a resort stay, but were forced to leave early due to a burst water main in the hotel.
+They paid upfront for a resort stay but were forced to leave early due to a burst water main in the hotel.
 They dispute the amount they paid for the unused lodging.

-• The cardholder objects to a portion of the purchase.
-Five of the six items shipped were satisfactory; the chargeback only applies to the one unsatisfactory item and any surcharges pertaining to that item.
+A buyer purchases six items.
+Five of the six items shipped were satisfactory; the chargeback only applies to the one unsatisfactory item, along with any surcharges pertaining to that item.

 How Common are Partial Chargebacks?